-not include, and does not report substantively on results from, any of several standard process hazard analysis requirements applicable to petroleum crude refining.

-The DEIR did not include or report substantive results of any Process Hazard Analysis (PHA); Hierarchy of Hazard Controls Analysis; Inherent Safety Measure analysis; recommendations to prioritize inherent safety measures and then include safeguards as added layers of protection from any potential project process hazard, or Management of Change (MOC) to manage potential hazards of process change during the proposed feedstock switch.
+The DEIR does not include, and does not report substantively on results from, any of several standard process hazard analysis requirements applicable to petroleum crude refining.
+It does not include or report substantive results of any Process Hazard Analysis (PHA), Management of Change analysis, Hierarchy of Hazard Controls Analysis, Inherent Safety Measure, or written recommendations to prioritize inherent safety measures and then include safeguards as added layers of protection from any potential project process hazard.
+Instead the DEIR concludes that project refining hazard impacts will be less than significant based on a series of unsupported and incomplete or inaccurate assertions.